glRajkumar/instagram-clone-v2/README.md

 ## Updates
 Fully Changed and Optimized comparing to the previous version.
 Also added more features.

-## Installing dependecies...
-npm install for both server and client(cd - /client).
-Or delete client folder and then install using the command "npx create-react-app client" and add proxy in package.json.

-## Changes to consider
-engines in package.json in server, histry.push in AuthContextProvider (in login and logged)

 ## To hide credentials
 Add .env file outside of server.
 {